 The Classic Yacht Waitangi was launched on 13th December 1894.
 She is a gaff rigged cutter built using a frameless 3 directional kauri timber construction.
 This construction method produced lighter and stronger vessels than those of other builders of the time.
 Waitangi was the last major yacht built by Robert Logan Snr.
 Logan founded the dynasty that for three generations was at the forefront of yacht design and building in New Zealand.
 In a letter to Mr J Jamieson dated 21st April 1894 Robert Logan offered to build to Jamieson's plan and sail Waitangi to Wellington for the sum of 500 pounds.
 Payment to be a trade of Jamieson's old yacht "Xarifa" and 300 pounds cash.
 Delivery date to be 15th January 1895.
-Waitangi was duly built, painted black and launched on 13th December 1894 and sailed to Wellington in time for the regatta.
+Waitangi was duly built, painted black and launched on 13th December 1894 and sailed for Wellington on 9th January 1895 under capt.
+Butt with Robert Logan and his son Robert Jnr on board.
+The voyage took seven days around the East Coast.
+In Wellington she had an extra half ton of lead added.

 Her time in Auckland: Waitangi left Wellington on 27th November 1920 and arrived in Auckland on 4th December 1920, where she was given a speedy overhaul by Bailey and Lowe and restored to full racing condition over the following year by her new syndicate of owners; Tom Alexander, Neil Macky, John Frater, J B Johnston, and K Rutherford.
 She was issued the sail number 13 under the Kaiser War numbering system.
 Within a year she was renumbered under the the alpha numeric system to A6 which she still carries today.
 An engine was fitted in 1923.
 Waitangi spent the next 20 years racing and cruising north over the summer months.
 During the war years Waitangi was not launched for the 39-40 season and stayed on the hard until the end of 1945.